astaniano/hat/platforms/webSecAcademy/advanced_topics/oauth/oauth.md

 POST /token
 Host: oauth-authorization-server.com
 …
-client_id=12345&client_secret=SECRET&redirect_uri=https://client-app.com/callback&grant_type=authorization_code&code=a1b2c3d4e5f6g7h8&scope=openid%20 email%20profile
+client_id=12345&client_secret=SECRET&redirect_uri=https://client-app.com/callback&grant_type=authorization_code&code=a1b2c3d4e5f6g7h8&scope=openid%20email%20profile
 ```
-If the server does not validate this against the scope from the initial authorization request, it will sometimes generate an access token using the new scope and send this to the attacker's client application:
+If the oauth identity provider server (e.g. google) does not validate this against the scope from the initial authorization request, it will generate an access token using the new scope and will send this to the attacker's client application:
 ```
 {
     "access_token": "z0y9x8w7v6u5",